 - To protect access to data we use 2FA where available.
 Our policy requires giving as few people as possible access to admin accounts with access to sensitive data as possible on a need-to-know basis.
 We revisit access levels regularly and choose the minimum levels possible.
 Accounts have unique IDs and we use 2FA where available.
 All storage devices and computers need to be encrypted.
 No personal data is stored on local computers unless specifally required for troubleshooting a customer issue, and is removed it immediately afterwards.

-On our servers we encrypt all sensitive textual content using AES256, and hash passwords using bcrypt with plans to upgrade encryption levels in 2018.
-In terms of external audits and review we underwent a successful audit by Security Compass in 2017, use Google’s security analysis and are continuously under review in the HackerOne program.
+On our servers we encrypt all sensitive textual content using AES256, and hash passwords using bcrypt.
+In terms of external audits and review we underwent a successful audit by Security Compass in 2017, we use Google’s security analysis tools, and are continuously under review as part of our HackerOne program.

 While we do not have a formal Cyber Security Program we do continuously assess risks across all areas of Cyber Security as they are essential to our business success.
 Both security (hacking our systems and stealing information) as well as a breach in data protection (providing access to personal information that should be confidential) are our key security risks and are addressed with this priority.

 - Training our staff happens in our internal developer exchange forum and by attending conferences.
-We’re developing onboarding material for staff as part of GDPR preparation in addition.
+We’ve developed onboarding material for staff as part of GDPR preparation in addition.